Domaine Evremond

 Charles de Saint-Évremond

-Domaine Evremond takes its name from Charles de Saint-Évremond (1613-1703), a Frenchman and the first true ambassador for Champagne, who fuelled its popularity in England at the court of Charles II.
+Domaine Evremond takes its name from Charles de Saint-Évremond (1613-1703), a Frenchman and the first true ambassador for the wines of Champagne, who fuelled its popularity in England at the court of Charles II.
 A poet, epicurean and literary critic, he was buried in Poet’s Corner in Westminster Abbey.
 The Taittinger family, passionate historians, have always been inspired by the Evremond story and named their own historic venture in his memory.

 Shared values